M27 Junction 5 Improvements

 What is happening?

-We will be carrying out works to improve traffic flows at junction 5 of the M27.
+We are carrying out works to improve traffic flows at junction 5 of the M27.
 Work will include:

-• construction of a segregated left turn lane from A335 Wide Lane onto the eastbound M27 entry slip-road; and
+- construction of a segregated left turn lane from A335 Wide Lane onto the eastbound M27 entry slip road

 The works are a continuation of the previous scheme constructed in 2009 by Hampshire County Council to improve the M27 westbound exit slip-road and A335 Stoneham Way.